dagraham/etm-tk/etmTk/help/ITEMTYPES.md

 begins at 9am on Wednesday and ends at 5pm on Friday.

-An event without an `@e` entry or with `@e 0` is regarded as a *reminder* and, since there is no extent, will not be displayed in the *week view*.
+An event without an `@e` entry or with `@e 0` is regarded as a *reminder* and, since there is no extent, will not be displayed in *busy times*.

 # ^ Occasion

-Holidays, anniversaries, birthdays and the like.
-Like an event with a date but no starting time and no extent.
+Holidays, anniversaries, birthdays and such.
+Similar to an event with a date but no starting time and no extent.
 Occasions begin with a caret sign, `^`.

         ^ The !1776!
 Independence Day @s 2010-07-04 @r y &M 7 &m 4

 On July 4, 2013, this would appear as `The 237th Independence Day`.
+Here !1776!` is an example of an *anniversary substitution* - see Help/Dates for details.

 # !
 Note